burdiuz/js-type-checkers/README.md

 2. Add possibility to merge objects with type information using mergeConfigs()
 3. Decide, when setting value to a property, should this value be wrapped?
 4. Decide, when calling function, should arguments and return value be wrapped?
+5. Lazy typings for Arrays or apply one type(from first element) for all items.